sara-nl/picasclient/README.md

 Examples
 ========

 The `examples` directory contains two examples how to use the PiCaS client: a short example and a long example.
 These also include scripts for running locally, on [Spider](https://doc.spider.surfsara.nl/en/latest/Pages/about.html) (SLURM cluster) and the [Grid](https://doc.grid.surfsara.nl/en/latest/).
 The examples will show how PiCaS provides a single interface that can store tokens (on the CouchDB instance) with work to be done.
 Then pilot jobs can be sent to any machine where the PiCaS client can be deployed.
+Pilot jobs, instead of executing a task directly, contact a central server to be assigned a task and get all the information needed for executing this task.

 Prerequisites
 -------------